KeyboardKit/website/collections/_posts/2022/2022-08-26-keyboard-kit-6.2.md

 ## Input set variations

-Thanks to the change above, KeyboardKit can now start offering input set variations, such as English AZERTY, QWERTZ etc. The input set providers that support variations now accept a custom alphabetic input set, which means that you can insert `englishAzerty` into an English input set provider to get an AZERTY keyboard.
+Thanks to the change above, KeyboardKit can now start offering input set variations, such as English AZERTY, QWERTZ etc. The input set providers that support variations now accept a custom alphabetic input set, which means that you can create an English input set provider with an "englishAzerty" input set to get an AZERTY keyboard.

 ## Autocomplete